Seeking heavy equipment financing is a must for growth, and you can upgrade your business with the right lender.

-In addition, after making 8 months of timely payments, you can graduate with Camino Financial.
-When you do this, you’ll qualify for better loan rates, which will make your heavy equipment financing even cheaper.
+In addition, after making 12 months of timely payments, you can graduate with Camino Financial.
+When you do this, you could get a second loan, which will make your heavy equipment financing even cheaper.
 Read here our small business loan requirements.

 Business financing for equipment from National Funding is an excellent solution for businesses that need to purchase new or used equipment but don’t have the cash on hand to do so.

 There are a few things to consider before taking out a loan for your equipment:

 - Flexible repayment terms: National Funding offers loans with repayment terms that range from 12 to 84 months, so you can choose a plan that fits your budget.